-Planning your planting, getting out to do some digging or harvesting the crops from your garden - all things to look forward to soon.
-But it’s also good to make time and space to enjoy a moment of peace and calm - use these five tips on how to create an outdoor living space where you can take a break, surrounded by fragrance to relax your mind and body.
+Planning your planting, getting out to do some digging or harvesting the crops from your garden are all things to look forward to, but it’s also good to make time and space to enjoy a moment of peace and calm - use these tips on how to create an outdoor living space where you can take a break to relax your mind and body.

 - Honeysuckle (Lonicera Serotina)